Xilinx/finn/docs/_posts/2021-03-11-finn-tutorial-march21.md

 author: "Yaman Umuroglu"
 ---

+*This event has now concluded.
+You can find the materials at the bottom of this page.*

 We're delighted to announce a three-hour FINN tutorial.
 Details are as follows:

 * **Date:** 24 March 2021 (Wednesday)